11.00 Summary

 Proper incentives at the household level transmit through capital allocation decisions.

-Now hear this: Operation Abigail only touches apex households, not firms.
-It only covers households exceeding 10,000x the national median net worth (currently approximately $1.6 billion[*]) and only prospectively.[*] Covered households remain free to deploy capital as they choose.
+Operation Abigail only touches apex households, not firms.
+It only covers households exceeding 10,000x the national median net worth (currently approximately $1.7 billion[*]) and only prospectively.[*] Covered households remain free to deploy capital as they choose.

 Operation Abigail does not impose any mandates, regulations, or taxes on enterprises of any kind.
-Far from regulating businesses, the Amendment includes a universal business tax exemption.[*]
+Quite to the contrary, the Amendment includes a universal business tax exemption, up to 10x the national median (initially, about $1.7 million).[*]

-But though gain is ultimately pursued for households, it is generally pursued through firms.
+We recognize that though gain is ultimately pursued for households, it is generally pursued through firms.
 In modern political economy, apex households control or materially influence large-scale capital allocation.
-When the benchmark governing scale changes at the household level, capital allocation incentives adjust with it.
+When the benchmark governing scale changes at the household level, capital allocation incentives rationally adjust with it.

-Operation Abigail’s median-optimization incentive could therefore easily translate into enterprise-level decision-making through the introduction of an above-the-financial-statements capital allocation philosophy.
-Median growth channels would thereby enter the capital allocation universe and rank alongside buybacks and dividends as recognized deployment options.
-If this is the path that market actors choose, then all that would be required to set market realignment in motion is the adoption of an accounting rule and committee charter.
+Operation Abigail’s Median-Apex Optimization incentive could therefore easily translate into enterprise-level decision-making through the introduction of an above-the-financial-statements capital allocation philosophy.
+Median Growth Channels would thereby enter the capital allocation universe and rank alongside buybacks and dividends as recognized deployment options.
+If this is the path that market actors choose, then all that would be required to set market realignment in motion at the corporate governance level is the adoption of an accounting rule and committee charter.

-No mandate is imposed.
-Market actors may respond – or not.
-If median growth does not occur, taxation applies above the ratio.
+Market actors choose whether and how to respond to the Tether.
+If median growth does not occur, taxation applies above the Ratio via enforcement of the 10,000:1 Ratio.
 The Amendment functions in either case.

 11.03 Market translation: How to raise the median